OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/ecs/how_to_design_system_or_engine.md

 - `transform_component`
 - `mover_component`

 components.
-The scheduler can now look for those components in other engines and deterimine based on the .`write` field how to schedule it efficent.
+The scheduler can now look for those components in other engines and determine based on the .`write` field how to schedule it efficient.

-In this example the scheduler can schedule any engine that writes to the keyboard and the movement component ath the same time as this engine if they do not write to the transfrom and mover component!
+In this example the scheduler can schedule any engine that writes to the keyboard and the movement component that the same time as this engine if they do not write to the transform and mover component!

 ## What is next?